Bafy78/dithering-in-octahedral/project_plan.md

     This allows us to visualize if the **Weighted** dithering successfully reduces the anisotropic stretching errors along the diagonals compared to **Uniform** dithering.
 * **Specular Luminance Delta:** While Angular Error measures the vector difference, it does not account for visual impact.
 We will compute the per-pixel luminance difference specifically within the specular lobe region: $ΔL=∣L_{GroundTruth}​ − L_{target}​∣$.
 This differentiates between a normal vector error in a shadow (invisible) vs. a highlight (highly visible).
 * **Shader Complexity (Instruction Count)**: We will compile both the Analytical and Heuristic shaders to SPIR-V/ISA to compare the instruction count and register pressure.
 This quantifies the "cost" of the precision gained by the Analytical method.
+* **Gradient Alignment Score**: To validate the "Shape" of the noise, we will compute the gradient of the error map in View Space.
+    * If noise is isotropic, the gradients of the error should be randomly distributed in direction.
+    * If noise is anisotropic (streaked), the error gradients will cluster perpendicular to the streak.

+    We will plot a histogram of Error Gradient directions relative to the Surface Tangent U.

 ## Hypothesis
-1.  **The Weighting Correction:** We hypothesize that **Target B (12-bit) + Uniform Dithering** will fail at the poles (manifesting as distinct banding in the specular highlight), whereas **Target B + Jacobian-Weighted Dithering** will smooth these artifacts, achieving parity with the 16-bit Baseline.
+1.  **The Weighting Correction:** We hypothesize that **Target B (12-bit) + Uniform Dithering** will fail at the poles (manifesting as distinct banding in the specular highlight), whereas **Target B + Vector Jacobian-Weighted Dithering** will smooth these artifacts, achieving parity with the 16-bit Baseline.
 2.  **The Efficiency Victory:** We anticipate that while Raw 12-bit frames may show high variance, the Accumulated 12-bit Weighted Octahedral method will achieve an SSIM score >0.98.
-This confirms that analytical Jacobian attenuation allows us to recover the perceptual precision lost by discarding 4 bits.
-We also hypothesize that the Heuristic Approximation will achieve an SSIM score within 0.5% of the Analytical Jacobian while requiring significantly fewer GPU cycles.
+This confirms that analytical Vector Jacobian attenuation allows us to recover the perceptual precision lost by discarding 4 bits.
+We also hypothesize that the Heuristic Approximation will achieve an SSIM score within 0.5% of the Analytical Vector Jacobian while requiring significantly fewer GPU cycles.
 This would prove that for real-time rendering, exact derivative calculation is unnecessary, and simple Z-based damping is sufficient to hide quantization artifacts.
 3.  **The IGN Trade-off:** While Blue Noise will yield the highest static SSIM, IGN will perform within an acceptable margin for real-time applications.
 We predict the visual difference between IGN and Blue Noise will be negligible once Jacobian Weighting is applied, as the weighting suppresses the worst-case noise pixels.
 4. **The Precision vs. Perception Divergence**: We hypothesize that while Target P (12-bit Precise) would get the lowest Mean Squared Error (MSE), it will score lower on FLIP (Perceptual Error) than Target B (Jacobian Dithered).
 This will demonstrate that in memory-constrained G-Buffers, noise-based error masking is perceptually superior to analytical error minimization.
+5. The computational cost of Vector-Jacobian (2x sqrts) will push the shader complexity higher.
+We predict the 'Split-Heuristic' will become the 'Goldilocks' solution—providing 90% of the visual quality of the Analytical Vector solution at 20% of the cost.

 ## Expected Deliverables
 1.  **Efficiency Curve:** A graph plotting Bit-Depth (X-axis) vs. SSIM Score (Y-axis).
 2. **Heatmap of Bit-Efficiency** A heatmap where color = ∣NGT​−NTarget​∣.The goal is to show that our "Weighted Dithering" redistributes the error so that it is perceptually uniform, rather than clustered at the poles.
-2.  **The "Artifact Grid":** A side-by-side visual comparison of the specular highlight at the Octahedral Pole, showing: [No Dither] vs [Uniform Dither] vs [Weighted Dither].
+2.  **The "Artifact Grid":** A side-by-side visual comparison of the specular highlight at the Octahedral Pole, showing: [No Dither] vs [Uniform Dither] vs [Scalar Weighted Dither] vs [Vector Weigthed Dither].
 3.  **Code Snippet:** A copy-paste ready GLSL function for "Jacobian-Weighted Octahedral Encoding" for public use.